Last Updated on September 10, 2020

 We know many of Durham’s restaurants and bars make nice cocktails, but we think you’re missing out if you don’t visit Alley Twenty Six for a hand-crafted drink.

 You’re bound to notice Durham Distillery in every restaurant you walk into in the Bull City.
-And not only is their gin delicious but touring the place where it’s all made is a really fun thing to do in Durham, too!
+And not only is their gin delicious but touring the place where it’s all made is one of the most interesting things to do in Durham, too!

 You can also visit Mystic Farm and Distillery for gin, but amazing bourbon, too.
 And then you can’t forget about the truly unique Brothers Vilgalys, whose Krupnikas will keep you coming back for more.